MorrowM/haddock-md/README.md

 ## Usage

 1. Install [pandoc](https://pandoc.org/).
 Make sure it's on your `PATH`.
+2. Add this package as a dependency.
-2. Add the following to the top of your module:
+3. Add the following to the top of your module:

 ```hs
 {-# OPTIONS_GHC -fplugin=HaddockMd #-}